ankraft/ACME-oneM2M-CSE/docs/ACMEScript-commands.md

 ENDPROCEDURE [&lt;result>]

 This command marks the end of a [PROCEDURE](#command_procedure).
 The command may have an optional result argument that is returned as the result of the procedure.
-The result is stored in the vriable [result](ACMEScript-macros.md#macro_result).
+The result is stored in the variable [result](ACMEScript-macros.md#macro_result).

 Example:
 ```text